trello-archive/trellisheets/styleguide.md

 ### Performance

-Performance probably deserves it’s own guide, but I’ll talk about two big concepts: selector performance and layouts/paints.
+Performance probably deserves its own guide, but I’ll talk about two big concepts: selector performance and layouts/paints.

 Selector performance seems to matters less and less these days, but can be a problem in a complex, single-page app with thousands of DOM elements (like Trello).
 [The CSS Tricks article about selector performance](http://css-tricks.com/efficiently-rendering-css/) should help explain the important concept of the key selector.
 Seemingly specific rules like `.component-descendant-descendant div` are actual quite expensive in complex apps because rules are read _from right to left_.
 It needs to look up all the divs first (which could be thousands) then go up the DOM from there.